D3SOX/microg-play-store-workarounds/README.md

-# microG Play Store Workarounds
+# microG Play Store workarounds

-A practical guide and small set of root modules for getting a modern Google Play Integrity setup working on **microG-based custom ROMs**, with a focus on reaching `MEETS_DEVICE_INTEGRITY` on Android 13+ while keeping microG as the Play Services implementation.
+This repository documents a tested setup for reaching `MEETS_DEVICE_INTEGRITY` on Android 13+ microG custom ROMs while keeping microG as the Play Services implementation.
+It also includes root modules for Play Store privilege, network filtering, and install provenance.

 > [!IMPORTANT]
 > `MEETS_DEVICE_INTEGRITY` is a server-side verdict.
-Google changes attestation rules, accepted device properties, key material and detection logic over time.
-This repository documents a setup that worked on a rooted Android 16 LineageOS-for-microG device; it is not a permanent guarantee for every ROM or device.
+Google changes attestation rules, accepted device properties, key material, and detection logic over time.
+The setup below worked on a rooted Android 16 LineageOS-for-microG device, but it may stop working or behave differently on another ROM or device.

 ## What this repository covers

-There are several separate layers that are easy to conflate:
+This setup has five separate parts:

-1. **Device attestation** — getting `deviceRecognitionVerdict` to include `MEETS_DEVICE_INTEGRITY`.
+1. **Device attestation.** Get `deviceRecognitionVerdict` to include `MEETS_DEVICE_INTEGRITY`.
-2. **Play Store privilege/recognition** — making the real Google-signed `com.android.vending` exist as the privileged factory base instead of microG FakeStore.
+2. **Play Store privilege and recognition.** Put the real Google-signed `com.android.vending` in the privileged factory slot instead of microG FakeStore.
-3. **App recognition/licensing** — getting Play-installed apps to report `PLAY_RECOGNIZED` / `LICENSED` where appropriate.
+3. **App recognition and licensing.** Get Play-installed apps to report `PLAY_RECOGNIZED` and `LICENSED` when applicable.
-4. **Optional privacy hardening** — keeping the real Store installed for Integrity while restricting its network access.
+4. **Optional privacy hardening.** Keep the real Store installed for Integrity while restricting its network access.
-5. **Install provenance repair** — fixing legitimate apps whose old Aurora/ADB/restore install metadata still says they did not come from Play.
+5. **Install provenance repair.** Fix legitimate apps whose Aurora, ADB, or restore metadata still says they came from another installer.

-The device verdict comes primarily from the root/Zygisk/attestation stack.
-The modules in this repository solve the Play Store compatibility, networking and provenance pieces around that setup.
+Root, Zygisk, and attestation components determine the device verdict.
+The modules in this repository handle the Play Store, networking, and provenance parts of the setup.

 ## Tested environment

-The reference setup was:
+The reference setup used:

 ```text
 Pixel 8 Pro